-Nevada Revised Statutes Chapter 240A.120 states that a registrant shall file with the Secretary of State a surety or cash bond in the penal sum of $50,000 which is approved to form by the Attorney General and conditioned to provide:
+Nevada Revised Statutes Chapter 240A.120 requires that a Document Preparation Service must file with the Secretary of State a surety or cash bond in the penal sum of $50,000.
+The bond must provide:

 (a) Indemnification to a client or any other person who is determined in an action or proceeding to have suffered damage as a result of: